HOW TO GROW CLIMBING HYDRANGEA: VARIETIES, PLANTING & CARE TIPS

 Color: Green and yellow foliage, white flowers

 This showy variegated variety produces green heart-shaped leaves with irregular yellow margins for stunning contrast.
 In late spring, plants produce large fragrant white flowers 6 to 8 inches across.
 Mature vines have cinnamon-brown exfoliating bark, adding winter interest to the landscape.
-Grow along a brick or stucco wall, or allow to sprawl as a ground cover.
+Grow along a wall or allow to sprawl as a ground cover.

 'SILVER LINING'